Mikhail III of Tver

-The Fall of Tver
+Fall of Tver

 The prominent Russian historian Nikolay Karamzin described the Principality of Tver in the middle of the 15th century as a state, equal to Moscow in glory and rights.
 Though it was already surrounded by Muscovy lands, it still has its independence.

-As far back as in 1427 Mikhail's father Boris I of Tver tried to unite forces with the Grand Duchy of Lithuania, but after the death of Vytautas the feudal wars weakened Lithuania and thus gave no power against Moscow.
-In 1463 Ivan III conquered the Principality of Yaroslavl, in 1478 he annexed Novgorod, so Lithuania remained the only possible ally of Tver against Moscow.
+As far back as in 1427, Mikhail's father Boris I of Tver tried to unite forces with the Grand Duchy of Lithuania, but after the death of Vytautas the feudal wars weakened Lithuania and thus gave no power against Moscow.
+In 1463, Ivan III conquered the Principality of Yaroslavl, in 1478 he annexed Novgorod, so Lithuania remained the only possible ally of Tver against Moscow.

 Widowed in 1483, Mikhail III tried to marry the granddaughter of Lithuanian ruler Casimir IV Jagiellon.
 Ivan III used this move as a reason to declare war to Tver.
-In 1485 Mikhail III "acknowledged himself as a lesser brother" and signed a peace treaty, sworn to fight on side of Moscow in any wars.
+In 1485, Mikhail III "acknowledged himself as a lesser brother" and signed a peace treaty, sworn to fight on side of Moscow in any wars.
 The treaty also restricted Tver diplomatic relations and freedom.

 The Muscovites oppressed the boyars of Tver, but all the disputes Ivan III settled to the good of Muscovites.
 Seeing Mikhail's inability to protect them, many Tver noblemen swore allegiance to Moscow.
 Mikhail decided to flee to Lithuania, but the messenger with his private letter to king Kazimir was stopped by Ivan's people.
 The letter broke earlier treaty and was considered treason.
 Mikhail sent Tver's archbishop to Ivan III with apologies, but they weren't accepted.

-On the 21st of August, 1485, Ivan III moved his army to Tver.
-On the 8th of September he seized the city and set fire to the posad.
+On 21 August 1485, Ivan III moved his army to Tver.
+On the 8 September. he seized the city and set fire to the posad.
 In 10 days all the boyars and noblemen fled, leaving Mikhail alone.
-He has only two opportunities left - to flee to Lithuania or to yield to Ivan's mercy.
+He has only two opportunities left — to flee to Lithuania or to yield to Ivan's mercy.
 Mikhail decided to escape, on the next morning the only left noblemen archbishop Vassian and prince Mikhail Khomsky opened the city gates to Ivan III, acknowledging him as the monarch of all Rus'.

-The Exile
+Exile

 Mikhail of Tver went to exile to Kingdom of Poland and Grand Duchy of Lithuania, trying to regain the throne of Tver.
-In Kraków he asked for help of King Kazimir, but he refused and even sent a message to Ivan III, stating no intentions to interfere.
+In Kraków he asked for help of King Casimir, but he refused and even sent a message to Ivan III, stating no intentions to interfere.
 However, Kazimir gave Mikhail two small estates (in Slonim and Volhynia).

-Marriages and Children
+Marriages and children

 Mikhail's first wife Sophia (died 1483) was the daughter of Simeon Olelkovich, the last prince of Kiev.
 His second wife was the granddaughter of Casimir IV Jagiellon.
 Neither marriage had sons, so after the death of Mikhail III ended the line of Princes of Tver.